Articles and Databases

 Library materials can be renewed:

-To renew your library materials online, click on the Catalogue button from the Huron County Library's website.
-Once you are into the library's catalogue, click on "My Account" on the top menu, followed by the "Renew My Materials" link.
-Next, login using your user ID (14-digit library barcode number) or alternate ID, and your PIN.
+To renew your library materials online, click on the Library Catalogue link from the Huron County Library’s website.
+Once you are into the library’s catalogue, click on “My Account” on the top menu, and login to your account, using your user ID (14-digit library barcode number), and your PIN.

 You should now see a list of the items you have checked out of the library.
 Place a checkmark in the box beside the item you would like to renew and click “Renew Selected Items”.
 Check to make sure that the library due date has been updated.

-- You have library fines on your account
+- You have reached the maximum library fines on your account

-- You have renewed your items once already
+- You have renewed your items twice already